 The following provide examples of recent work.

 2017 Minnesota Joint Disparity Study.
-Keen Independent is currently conducting the largest multi-jurisdictional disparity study.
-The study spans nine state and local agencies in Minnesota, including the State, City of Minneapolis and City of Saint Paul.
-2017 Minnesota Joint Disparity Study
+Keen Independent conducted the largest multi-jurisdictional disparity study.
+The study spanned nine state and local agencies in Minnesota, including the State, City of Minneapolis and City of Saint Paul.

 2017 City of New Orleans Disparity Study.
-Keen Independent is conducting a disparity study for the City of New Orleans: www.noladisparitystudy.com.
+Keen Independent conducted a disparity study for the City of New Orleans:

 2016 Fulton County, Georgia Small Business Study.
 Keen Independent and Holland & Knight completed a small business availability study and drafted legislation for a new Small Business Enterprise program, which was approved by County Commissioners in October 2016.